Colesevelam (By mouth)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to colesevelam.
-Do not use it if you have a history of bowel blockage, severe hypertriglyceridemia, or pancreatitis caused by hypertriglyceridemia.
+Do not use it if you had an allergic reaction to colesevelam, or if you have a history of bowel blockage, severe hypertriglyceridemia (high fat levels in the blood), or pancreatitis (swelling of the pancreas) caused by hypertriglyceridemia.

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.